Fewshot learning on global multimodal embeddings for earth observation tasks: Acknowledgements

 \section{Acknowledgements}

 This work has been enabled by Frontier Development Lab Europe (\url{https://fdleurope.org}) a public / private partnership between the European Space Agency (ESA), Trillium Technologies, the University of Oxford and leaders in commercial AI supported by Google Cloud and Nvidia, developing open science for all Humankind.
+L.M-F. was supported by the European Research Council (ERC) Synergy Grant “Understanding and Modelling the Earth System with Machine Learning (USMILE)” under the Horizon 2020 research and innovation programme (Grant agreement No. 855187).
+M. J. A. was supported by the UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks [EP/S022961/1], and additionally by Trinity Hall, Cambridge.
+We are also indebted to Nicolas Longépé, Carlos López-Martínez, Fabio A. González Osorio, Samuel Bancroft, Emma Hatton, Alison Lowndes, Alistair Francis, Ioanna Bouri and the rest of reviewers during 2023 FDL-Europe sprint.